Hydrodynamics from Grad's equations: What can we learn from exact solutions?: Exact summation of the Chapman--Enskog expansion

-Now we will focus on a problem of a computation of the functions (\ref{ARQ103}) from the recurrence equations (\ref{arq103}).
+Now we shall focus on computing the functions (\ref{ARQ103}) from the recurrence equations (\ref{arq103}).
 At this point, it is worthwhile to notice again that a truncation at a certain $n$ is not successful.
-Indeed, already in the one-dimensional case, retaining the coefficients $q_0$, and $r_0$, and $q_1$ gives the super-Burnett approximation (\ref{sburnett101}) which has the short-wave instability for $k^2 >3$, as it was demonstrated in the preceding section, and there is no guarantee that the same will not occur in a higher-order truncation.
+Indeed, already in the one-dimensional case, retaining the coefficients $q_0$, $r_0$, and $q_1$ leads to the super-Burnett approximation (\ref{sburnett101}) which has the short-wave instability for $k^2 >3$, as it was demonstrated in the preceding section, and there is no guarantee that the same will not occur in a higher-order truncation.

-Fortunately, the route of computations introduced in the preceding section works again.
+Fortunately, the approach introduced in the preceding section works again.
 Multiplying each of the equations in (\ref{ARQ103}) with $(-k^2 )^{n+1}$, and performing a summation in $n$ from zero to infinity, we derive:

 Now we notice that